Frequently Asked Questions

 - Estimated incremental capacity not shown on any supply plan or other resource adequacy commitment

-- Information on each participating site, including a unique identification number, partner company (if applicable), nominated duration (hours), customer class, utility service account number (for example, service agreement ID) or)service account address, or both, UDC, number of batteries installed at each site, resource type (stationary default, stationary export-only, station VNEM, or EVSE), nameplate battery system power rating (for nonvehicle behind-the-meter [BTM] storage) or nameplate discharge power rating for electric vehicle supply equipment(EVSE), nameplate storage energy capacity (for stationary storage devices, in kWh), and estimated full-duration event discharge (kWh).
+Information on each participating site, including a unique identification number, partner company (if applicable), nominated duration (hours), customer class, valid utility service account number (for example, service agreement ID) or valid service account address, or both, UDC, number of inverters installed at each site, resource type (stationary default, stationary export-only, stationary VNEM, or EVSE), nameplate (that is, usable) battery system power rating (for nonvehicle behind-the-meter [BTM] storage) or nameplate discharge power rating for electric vehicle supply equipment(EVSE), and nameplate storage energy capacity (for stationary storage devices, in kWh), and estimated full duration event discharge (kWh)

 Participant Report for Incentive Option 4